e-kolpakov/e-kolpakov.github.io/_drafts/DRAFT-house-of-tests.md

         with self.assertRaises(AssertionError):
             age_at(Users.jack, parser.parse("1990-01-01"))
 ~~~
-{:.long-code}

 Pretty straightforward and unsurprising, right?
 The main thing here is that we have each test case represented by a
 dedicated method.

 **Building to this level:** Getting here requires some effort to set up the testing infrastructure - e.g. configure the
     build tool (like `sbt` or `maven`), test runtime (like `tox`) and/or continuous integration tool/app (e.g. Travis CI).
     How much effort is required varies between languages, frameworks and build tools, but for the majority of them it's
     just following the convention in the code layout or setting up the required configuration.\\
-**Pros:** I won't delve too deep into describing the advantages of actually having some automatic tests as they are very
+**Pros:** I won't delve too deep into describing the advantages of actually having some automatic tests as they are
-well known, but in short it makes capturing errors earlier, increases developer productivity and gives confidence in the
+    very well known, but in short it makes capturing errors earlier, increases developer productivity and gives
-software we build.\\
+    confidence in the software we build.\\
 **Cons:** Major disavantage that actually gives raise to the next "level" is tediousness: single test case is a single
     method.\\
 **Should I get here:** Absolutely, unless you're happy in a tent.

 [pytest]: https://docs.pytest.org/en/latest